 This concept of circularity should not, however, be thought of as a permanent trap.
 In fact, in White Tears this process bears more relation to an incantation, whereby the structure of the rondo (or to use a blues term, the refrain) is not merely repetitive but also, as with Kunzru’s concept of the ‘aggregate’, exponentially productive.
 Of course, the process of listening to a record does involve the needle continually returning to a place adjacent to its origin point, but this is to forget the associated aggregation of the song itself, which unfolds simultaneously with the needle’s partial return.
 Tyehimba Jess practices a similar technique in his poetry collection Olio (2016), which narrates the lives of African American musicians after emancipation but before audio recording technology.
 Towards the end of Olio, Jess instructs the reader to liberate the page itself from the fixed linearity of the book: ‘cut thru the dotted perforation to free the comedians from the medium of two-dimensional tête-à-tête.
 Take the last lines and loop them into the first.
 The jokesters will gently coax their heads and feet together so you can listen to them sing three-dimensionally’ (2016 216).
 This gesture, whereby the musicians of Olio re-emerge from historical obscurity onto the page, and the page itself emerges physically from the book and into the world as a three-dimensional object, can also be seen in White Tears, when the playing of ‘Graveyard Blues’ immediately invokes a feeling in Jumpjim that ‘Charlie Shaw’s voice is looking for me’ (2017: 166).
 The record conjures an active, productive presence rather than simply a repetitive, cyclical inscription.

 This productivity is accentuated when Seth and Carter reinvoke Shaw’s record by accumulating different components into a digital file.
 Digital audio editing, of course, allows the rearrangement of musical elements in a manner different to the way an analogue sound wave is inscribed on to a physical record.
-Seth describes the process of digital audio editing as productive of an entirely new space:

-There are ways you can use a studio.
+Seth describes the process of digital audio editing as productive of an entirely new space: ‘There are ways you can use a studio.
 Things you can do that open up impossible spaces in the mind.
 You can put the listener in a room that doesn't exist, that couldn't exist.
-You can put them in an impossible room (2017: 26)
+You can put them in an impossible room’ (2017: 26)

 Seth unwittingly acknowledges here the supernatural power that he and Carter are about to unleash via ‘Graveyard Blues’; he even suggests that studio technology, specifically reverb, can make ‘time reverse its flow’, which could also act as a description of the temporal out-of-jointedness required for a haunting (Ibid).
 This editing process, which ruptures the law of linear time, ultimately invokes Shaw’s spirit, allowing him to leap into the present and carry out his revenge.
 This incorporates a weaponised version of the concept of the spook mentioned by Marriott; whereas Marriott initially suggests that the term invokes dissolution, Shaw’s ghost instead manipulates spookiness to enact visibility and vengeance.